marek5050/marek5050.github.io/_my_resume/work-4-jpm.md

 link: "http://jpmorgan.com"
 ---

-+ Oversaw and steered the development of an internal website built using Knockout and integrated various online services such as Google Maps, Places, and News.
++ Led the development of an internal website built using Knockout and integrated various online services such as Google Maps, Places, and News.
++ Periodically presented on project's status and progress to various directors.
++ Development team consisted of 15 developer interns.
+Mentored in web development principles, cascade style sheets, and using RESTful APIs.
-+ Developed a front end UI using Ext for disaster recovery.
++ Developed the front end for a company wide disaster recovery web service using the Ext framework.